Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 \ˈe-pə-ˌthet \ noun; an adjective or descriptive phrase expressing a quality characteristic of the person or thing mentioned.
 And also, a disparaging or abusive word or phrase.

 "During his reelection campaign, the nickname "Mr. Pothole" was an epithet the mayor of Garden City couldn't shake."

 \ i-ˈnu̇r \ verb; accustom (someone) to something, especially something unpleasant.
 And also, come into operation; take effect.

 "The Chicken Shack inured its patrons to the new "Pot Pie Extreme" by placing it on the value menu."

 \ zhə-nə-ˌsā-ˈkwä \ noun; something (such as an appealing quality) that cannot be adequately described or expressed.

-"The Chicken Shack's new "Pot Pie Extreme" had a certain je ne sais quoi the food critics did not enjoy."
+"The Chicken Shack's new "Pot Pie Extreme" had a certain je ne sais quoi the food critics and patrons did not enjoy."

 8-21 Word of the Day.